jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Operation-Guide/UrlMap-Management.md

 - Prefix match: The entry format must end with "\*", such as /path1\*

 When a client requests multiple rules that match the same domain with different URL paths, the match priority is exact match > the longest prefix match.

+#### Forwarding action (forwarding and redirection)

+The action executed after a forwarding rule is matched and its values include forwarding and redirection.

+- Forwarding: It means to forward the access requests matching rules to specified Backend Servers for processing
+- Redirection: It means to redirect the access requests matching rules to specified URL addresses.
+Support configuring redirected protocols, domains, ports and URL paths, as well as querying parameters and ways for redirection.

 #### Forwarding Process